+Deleted: USFS Indicator 2.3.1 Operations that negatively impact the interests of disputants cease in areas where disputes regarding tenure claims or use rights exist and that are of substantial magnitude, until the disputes are res[...[2]]
-Guidance: Legal delegations of authority may include but are not limited to: a tribal body that is elected or appointed through hereditary and that authorizes forest management operations; documents to verify the authority of the tribal body.

-Compliance may be evaluated through a signed letter stating compliance from an authorized tribal representative.

-Indicator 3.1.b The manager of a tribal forest secures, in writing, informed consent regarding forest management activities from the tribe or individual forest owner prior to commencement of those activities.

-C3.2 Forest management shall not threaten or diminish, either directly or indirectly, the resources or tenure rights of indigenous peoples.
+Guidance: Legal delegations of authority may include but are not limited to: a tribal body that is elected or appointed through hereditary and that authorizes_forest management operations; documents o verify the authority of the tribal body.
+Compliance may be evaluated through a signed letter stating compliance from an authorized tribal representative. dicator 3.1.b The manager of a tribal forest secures, in writing, informed consent regarding forest anagement activities from the tribe or individual forest owner prior to commencement of those activities.
+3.2 Forest management shall not threaten or diminish, either directly or indirectly, the resources or nure rights of indigenous peoples.
 Guidance: Evaluation of forest management to this Criterion is based on the scope, scale and size of forest management operation.

-Indicator 3.2.a During management planning, the forest owner or manager consults with American Indian groups that have legal rights or other binding agreements to the FMU to avoid harming their resources or rights.

-Guidance: "Tribal resources" may include but are not limited to: subsistence hunting and gathering areas, fisheries, cultural sites, and other resources on or off the FMU that may be adversely affected by management activities.
+Deleted: USFS Guidance: See also Criterion 2.3 dicator 3.2.a During management planning, the forest owner or manager consults with American Indian oups that have legal rights or other binding agreements to the FMU_to avoid harming their resources or ghts.
+SFS Supplement to Indicator 3.2.a Procedures exist for government-to-government consultation with bes, including annual/ongoing dialogue with tribes having demonstrated interest.
+These procedures are signed to achieve effective engagement, and are developed ore revised in collaboration with tribal presentation.
+Pertinent staff members are trained on tribal consultation methods and the importance of ilding relationships.
+Comment [kS8]: New supplementary indicator that Guidance: "Tribal resources" may include but are not limited to: subsistence hunting and gathering areas, fisheries, cultural sites, and other resources on or off the FMU that may be adversely affected incorporates Indicator 3.2.a supplementary guidance and Indicator 3.2.1, eliminating redundancies and maintaining unique elements. by management activities.
 Consultation entails active, culturally-appropriate outreach to tribes or designated tribal representatives.
-It is recognized that actual consultation is out of the control of the forest owner or manager, but that attempts must be made to invite such consultation.
+It is recognized that actual consultation is out of the control of the forest owner or nanager, but that attempts must be made to invite such consultation.
+Consultation entails active, culturally-appropriate outreach to tribes or designated tribal representatives.
+It is recognized that actual consultation is out of the control of the forest owner or Deleted:

-A review of title may be sufficient to demonstrate the existence of current legal rights or other binding agreements to the FMU.

-Indicator 3.2.b Demonstrable actions are taken so that forest management does not adversely affect tribal resources.
-When applicable, evidence of, and measures for, protecting tribal resources are incorporated in the management plan.